A Soldier's Daughter Never Cries (film): Plot

 The family moves to New England during the 1970s.
 Their future is threatened by Bill's declining health, Marcella's alcoholism, and the struggles of Channe and Billy to adapt to American high school.
-Billy, awkward and very reserved, is bullied at school.
-Channe drifts from boy to boy giving sex in exchange for acceptance until she falls for Keith, a fellow student who becomes her steady boyfriend.
+Billy, awkward and reserved, is bullied at school.
+Channe drifts from boy to boy, giving sex in exchange for acceptance until she falls for Keith, a fellow student who becomes her steady boyfriend.
 Immersed in the writing of a new novel, Bill is worried about the future of his family when he would be gone.
 The irregularity of Billy's adoption comes to haunt him.
 The boy's biological mother had him at fifteen from a relationship with a cousin and wrote a diary while pregnant.
 Bill has kept the diary all these years in anticipation of the day when his adopted son would want to know the truth about his origins.
 Channe's relationship with Keith fades away as she helps her sick father write his novel.
 Bill's death affects his wife and children deeply.
 Billy comes out of his reserve to take care of the house and helps his grief-stricken mother.
 Marcella, as her husband had wanted, gives Billy the diary to read, but he is uninterested.
-One evening, Channe, Marcella and Billy put a record on and begin to dance.
+One evening, Channe, Marcella, and Billy put on a record and begin to dance.
 Billy takes a quick peek at the diary.